DYSPRAXIA STATS and OTHER FACTS

-- Developmental Co-ordination Disorder (DCD) – a subtly different condition by definition, in practice, very similar.
+- Developmental Co-ordination Disorder (DCD) – a subtly different condition by definition, however in practice, very similar.
 It’s an acceptable name to use along with Dyspraxia.

 - Hidden Handicap* (More of a title/statement than a label but it is referred to as this.
 However, I’m sure most would agree with me, it’s a very negative label to have and it should be for reference only)

 - Motor Sequencing Disorder

 - Perceptuo-Motor Dysfunction